Skip Navigation Website Accessibility

 Membership has Benefits

-Members gain free entry to exhibits throughout the year, free admission to Sunday at the Museum events, discounts on gift shop purchases, and more!
+Members gain free entry to exhibits throughout the year, free admission to Sunday at the Museum, discounts on gift shop purchases, check out books from the Sandra Dallas Library, and more!

 Sunday at the Museum